 Every state, with the exception of New Hampshire, have seat belt laws.
 Some states only have laws regarding front seat passengers, while others have laws enforcing seat belts in any seat of the vehicle.

-North Carolina’s seat belt and car seat laws are as strict as any.
+Seat belt and car seat laws in North Carolina are as strict as any.
 They require the driver and all passengers to use seat belts.
 If you or a passenger is not wearing a seat belt, you will have a minimum $25 fine for your first offense.
 Other fees may be added to this fine and for subsequent offenses.

 Younger children also have their own guidelines pertaining to seat belts and/or car seats.
 If you are transporting a child 7 or younger and less than 80 pounds, they must be a proper car seat.